Last Updated on

 Boys are getting plastic faces too, more and more guys are trying to resamble the male beauty models imposed by K-Pop and Korean Dramas.

 While in the west plastic surgery is mostly about boobs and butts, in Korea it’s all about the face – and it kinds of look like everyone wants to have the same one.

 creates an eyelid crease that makes the eye look bigger (the most common operation in South Korea).

 - Facial bone contouring (V-Face)

-Choose your new noce among 7 different (but similar) types.
+Choose your new nose among 7 different (but similar) types.
 Also here, the aim is to look more “western”.

 One day we were sitting at a 7eleven in Busan and a girl came to sit with us, she told Elena she liked her small face and would love to have one like that… kind of creepy fact.

-When you see people wearing masks in the street, is rarely about the pollution, and mostly to hide the scars of a recent surgery.
+When you see people wearing masks in the street, it is rarely about the pollution, and mostly to hide the scars of recent surgery.

 9. Enemies of the Sun

 Another Korean obsession (actually shared by most of Eastern Asia, is the fear of the sun.
 Koreans don’t want to get tanned – a dark skin reminds a farmer life, and farmers are not trendy in Korea.